 IT Competence Center

-The Sverdlovsk Region aims to become a Smart City Champion in Russia, and it has good chances to succeed.
+The Sverdlovsk Region should become a Smart City Champion in Russia, and there are good chances to succeed.
 The Ural Federal University is one of Russia’s leading IT institutions, while Yekaterinburg is the host to around 2.700 IT companies, 5 of which are on the list of the country’s 100 biggest IT enterprises.
 The Region is already an IT competence center, ranked 3rd behind Moscow and St. Petersburg.

 Located in the heart of Russia and at the crossroads between Europe and Asia, Sverdlovsk Region is an important logistic hub with main road and railroad connections to all major destinations in Russia and beyond.
 Daily seven to ten trains pass through the region from China to Europe.